Torsion dystonia: Treatment

 There is no cure for torsion dystonia.
-However, there are several medical approaches that can be taken in order to lessen the symptoms of the disease.
-The treatment must be patient specific, taking into consideration all of the previous and current health complications.
-The doctor that creates the treatment must have intimate knowledge of the patients' health and create a treatment plan that covers all of the symptoms focusing on the most chronic areas.
+However, there are several medical approaches that can lessen the symptoms of the disease.
+The treatment must be patient-specific, taking into consideration all of the previous and current health complications.
+The doctor who creates the treatment must have intimate knowledge of the patient's health and create a treatment plan that covers all of the symptoms, focusing on the most chronic areas.

-The first step for most with the disorder begins with some form of physical therapy in order for the patient to gain more control over the affected areas.
+The first step for most with the disorder is some form of physical therapy in order for the patient to gain more control over the affected areas.
 The therapy can help patients with their posture and gain control over the areas of their body that they have the most problems with.

 The second step in the treatment process is medication.
-The medications focus on the chemicals released by neurotransmitters in the nervous system, which control muscle movement.
+The medications focus on neurotransmitters that control muscle movement.
 The medications on the market today are anticholinergics, benzodiazepines, baclofen, dopaminergic agents/dopamine-depleting agents, and tetrabenazine.
 Each medication is started on a low dosage and gradually increased to higher doses as the disease progresses and the side effects are known for the individual.

 A more site-specific treatment is the injection of botulinum toxin.
-It is injected directly into the muscle and works much the same way the oral medications do—by blocking neurotransmitters.
-The injections are not a treatment for the disease, but are a means to control its symptoms.
+It is injected directly into the muscle and works by preventing the release of acetylcholine, resulting in flaccid paralysis of the muscle.
+The injections are not a treatment for the disease but are a means to control its symptoms.

-A fourth option in the treatment for the symptoms of torsion dystonia is surgery.
-Surgery is performed only if the patient does not respond to the oral medications or the injections.
+Surgery may be considered for patients who do not respond to oral medications or injections.
 The type of surgery performed is specific to the type of dystonia that the patient has.
 A systematic review found that some patients benefit from deep brain stimulation (DBS) surgery, but the studies may have been subject to financial bias.

 Prevalence

 The disease is more commonly found amongst Ashkenazi Jews.
 The occurrence of torsion dystonia in the Ashkenazi Jewish population as stated by the Department of Epidemiology and Public Health of Yale University School of Medicine in New Haven, Connecticut; "Reports dating to the beginning of this century describe Ashkenazi Jewish (AJ) families with multiple cases of ITD either in siblings (Schwalbe 1908; Bernstein 1912; Abrahamson 1920) or in parents and offspring (Wechsler and Brock 1922; Mankowsky and Czerny 1929; Regensberg 1930).
 The first comprehensive evaluation of the mode of inheritance of ITD in Jewish and non-Jewish families was described by Zeman and Dyken (1967), who concluded that the disorder was inherited as an autosomal dominant with incomplete penetrance in both populations.
-Although they concluded that the gene frequency was higher in the AJ population than in non-Jews, no difference in mode of inheritance or disease mechanism was construed."
+Although they concluded that the gene frequency was higher in the AJ population than in non-Jews, no difference in the mode of inheritance or disease mechanism was construed."

 Research

-A 1969 study of torsion dystonia patients found an average IQ 10 points higher than controls matched for age, sex and ethnic background.
+A 1969 study of torsion dystonia patients found an average IQ 10 points higher than controls matched for age, sex, and ethnic background.